Rabid (1977 film): Production

-According to Cronenberg, executive producer Ivan Reitman had heard that Chambers was looking for a mainstream role, and suggested casting her as Rose, believing that it would make the film more marketable overseas.
+Cronenberg wanted Sissy Spacek to play the lead character after seeing her performance in Badlands.
+However, Dunning rejected her citing her freckles and her Texan accent.
+Marilyn Chambers was suggested by Ivan Reitman.
+Reitman heard that Chambers was looking for a mainstream role and had existing name recognition.
 Cronenberg agreed to cast her, even though he had not seen her best-known movie, Behind the Green Door.
 Cronenberg would later say that he had been impressed by Chambers and her work ethic during the filming of Rabid.

-The film was shot in Montreal.
+Spacek would star in the hit film Carrie; Cronenberg included a poster for that movie in the background of a scene in Rabid.

 Release

-Rabid opened in Montreal in June 1977.
+The film was distributed by Cinépix in Canada and released on 8 April 1977, in Montreal.
 It was released theatrically in the United States by New World Pictures in 1977.
+Rabid and Shivers were re-released as a double feature in Paris in December 1994.

 Box office

 Rabid grossed $100,000 in the first ten days after opening in Montreal.
 The film was one of the highest-grossing Canadian films of all time, making $1 million in Canada.